chrishoward-au/Architect/README.txt

 == Changelog ==

-= 0.8.3 =
-* Updated Slick
 * *** Changing dummy content support
 * *** changing RSS feed support

+= 0.8.3.1 =
+* FIXED: Notice that would go away
+* FIXED: Background images not showing when components position bottom

+= 0.8.3 =
+* Updated Slick.js slider
-* CHANGED: Merged image and background images settings and controls into one.
+* CHANGED: Merged image and background images settings and controls into one making image control vastly easier.
+HOWEVER, THIS WILL BREAK SOME SETTINGS IN PANELS AND BLUEPRINTS THAT YOU WILL NEED TO FIX UP.
+A message will show in WP Admin to explain.
 * CHANGED: Panel selector in the Blueprints is now panel slug based rather than panel ID.
 This is necessary for export/import to work smoothly.
 * CHANGED: Updated About page with infographic